faraah-knx/project_3_caeser_cipher/README.md

 # project_3_caeser_cipher
-a simple project programme to caeser cipher
+a simple C program that encodes and decodes messages by using the ceasar cipher